elmoutaquiHicham/portfolio-/README.md

-You can copy this text and add it to your README file to guide users on how to clone your repository and customize the portfolio.
+1. Open the index.html file and replace my information with yours.

+2. Feel free to customize the style.css file if you want to set up a new style for your portfolio.